tobiasmuehl/siler-seed/README.md

 ## Recommendations

 - Update names at `composer.json` and change this README.
-- `src/`: Keep your entities, models, value objects, business rules, use cases etc.
+- Keep your entities, models, value objects, business rules, use cases etc at `src/` and use `http/` and `bin/` for web and cli related I/O.
-- `app/`: For I/O operations like HTTP and CLI.

 ## Scripts